afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w1-notes.md

         - hability to detect objects and events that immediately affect the driving task and to react to them appropriately
         - encompasses a large portion of autonomous driving
         - used together with the ODD to categorize current self-driving systems
-      - **Planning** : part of OEDR, intedend to travel to a destination or execute maneuvers such as : *lean changes* and *intersection crossings*
+      - **Planning** : part of OEDR, intedend to travel to a destination or execute maneuvers such as : *lane changes* and *intersection crossings*
         - Long term
         - Short term
       - **Miscellaneous** : tasks that people do while driving